 - I talked my way into transferring into the Liberal Arts program at Dawson College (a Cégep in Montreal) by talking about my knowledge of Jewish money-lenders in the 18th century, based on what I learned reading Diana Gabaldon’s Outlander series.
 I think that turned out rather well. 😉

 - My favourite TV shows right now are Jane the Virgin, Unbreakable Kimmy Schmidt, and Jessica Jones.

 - I likely own more crafting supplies (especially yarn) that I’ll ever be able to use over the course of my life.

 - I knit all my own socks.
 And my husband’s too.

-- With the except of one year where I lived in Abbotsford, I have always lived on an island.
+- With the exception of one year where I lived in Abbotsford, I have always lived on an island.